Gamer413/MC-Server-Status-Docs/README.md

-# NaviumMC-Status-Wiki
+# MCStatus Bot
-A Wiki for NaviumMC Status Discord Bot
+A Wiki for MCStatus Bot Discord Bot